 Charting the future of tomorrow’s cities and lands

 This emphasis has a solid core of classes designed to give the student valuable understanding concerning the nature and importance of land use and resource planning.
-The focus is not only on conceptual knowledge, but on professional skills, including verbal and written communication, GIS and statistical analysis, creative and critical thinking, and working in teams with a variety of stakeholders.
+The focus is not only on conceptual knowledge but on professional skills, including verbal and written communication, GIS and statistical analysis, creative and critical thinking, and working in teams with various stakeholders.
 The final result is a graduate who will work successfully with people to help fashion their communities with the skill of a professional land use planner.
 Graduates of this program have also pursued advanced degrees in geography, public administration, and real estate law.

 **Students are strongly encouraged to take an internship (paid or unpaid, part-time or summer); there are many local opportunities.